edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 ## Consequences

 - Should there be a *global* configuration option to turn all metrics off/on?
+    - * EdgeX doesn't yet have global config so this will have to be by service. *
 - Given the potential that each service publishes metrics to the same message topic, 0MQ is not implementation option unless each service uses a different 0MQ pipe (0MQ topics do not allow multiple publishers).
-    - *Like the DS to App Services implementation, do we allow 0MQ to be used, but only if each service sends to a different 0MQ topic?*
+    - *Like the DS to App Services implementation, do we allow 0MQ to be used, but only if each service sends to a different 0MQ topic?
+Probably not.*
 - We need to avoid service bloat.
 EdgeX is not an enterprise system.
 How can we implement in a concise and economical way?
-- The existing system management service (and associated executors) shall remain in place for now.
-SMA reports on service CPU, memory, configuration and provides the means to start/stop/restart the services.
+- SMA reports on service CPU, memory, configuration and provides the means to start/stop/restart the services.
 This is currently outside the scope of the new metric collection/monitoring.
-    - In the future, SMA could be configured to subscribe to the metric messages and provide those to clients (with REST calls in a pull vs push way).
-    - In the future, some of the SMA's functionality around CPU and memory collection as well as configuration reporting could be delegated to the service and removed from the SMA.
-However, considerations for how a service collects its own CPU and memory usage in different languages, different environment (container vs native, etc) would have to considered.
     - In the future, 3rd party mechanisms which offer the same capability as SMA may warrant all of SMA irrelevant.
 - The existing notifications service serves to send a notification via alternate protocol outside of EdgeX.
 This communication service is provided as a generic communication instrument from any micro service and is independent of any type of data or concern.
     - In the future, the notification service could be configured to be a subscriber of the metric messages and trigger appropriate external notification (via email, SMTP, etc.).